A Guide to Working in the EU If You're a UK National

 If you’re planning to tour, UK photocard driver’s licenses are still valid in the EU.
 But there are some exceptions which may require an International Driving Permit (IDP), such as paper licenses or licenses issued in Guernsey, Jersey or The Isle of Man.

 - IDPs can be bought from the post office and cost £5.50.

 There are two types of IDP, so check which type is accepted by the country/countries you’ll be visiting.

-Finally, as well as insurance, your vehicle will need a GB sticker if your number plate doesn’t have a GB flag (in Spain this is mandatory regardless).
+- Your vehicle will need a GB sticker if your number plate doesn’t have a GB flag (in Spain the sticker is mandatory regardless).

 - Gov.uk's information page for those working in creative industries